 In April, the group didn’t miss a beat when they had to start sheltering at home.
 They just shifted to meeting by Zoom.
-Now, they meet outside, distanced enough to be safe, and the discussions continue!
+In good weather they met outside and the discussions continued!

 Are you thinking about starting your own group for spiritual seekers?
 It doesn’t take an expert.
 Duane can testify to that!